RaulDionisiodev/RaulDionisiodev/README.md

 ## Hello!
-My name is Raul, I am Junior Web Developer 🇬🇧
+My name is Raul, I am Web Developer 🇬🇧

 I started my career on tech as an intern of QA where I was responsible for manual tests to identify and prevent bugs, just as review of quality metrics.